sohang3112/machine-learning-practice/README.md

 Practice Notes on Machine Learning (with code &amp; data for practice exercises).
 Prefer the most popular libraries - `sklearn` for ML, `pytorch` for Deep Learning.

 ### Books
+- **TODO:** Apply theory with book "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow"
 - [Flexible Imputation of Missing Data](https://stefvanbuuren.name/fimd)

 ### TODO